Karl von Wedel: Reichstatthalter of Alsace-Lorraine

 In 1907, Count Wedel was appointed viceroy of Alsace-Lorraine by the Kaiser, following the resignation of Prince Hohenlohe-Langenburg.
 This was met with mixed reactions, with Holstein opposing the decision on the grounds of Wedel being a supporter of home rule, which he felt would undermine Berlin's influence.
 Holstein was also doubtful of Wedel's reliability, citing his past as a Hanoverian soldier.
 Others, namely Imperial Chancellor Prince Bernhard von Bülow, supported the move, as he favored Wedel's more restrained foreign policy in contrast to that of pro-French diplomats such as Prince Hatzfeldt and Radowitz.
 In a letter to Holstein, Bülow stated that:

 Despite his loyalty to Berlin and his concerns over pro-French sentiment in the province, Wedel was sympathetic towards the Alsatians.
 "The people of this Land have, as do other German tribes", he declared, "the right to maintain their own special character."
 This, along with his moderate governance, won him the respect of even the French-speaking populace.
 His wife, Countess Stephanie, was just as popular, with the Alsatians even coming to regard her as a national mother-figure.

 Wedel's tenure, however, ran into trouble at the end of 1913, when a Prussian soldier insulted the entire Alsatian populace, with the military committing illegal acts in response to the protests.
 Though Wedel did his best to mitigate the incident, the Kaiser's apparent bias towards the military received backlash across the country.
 This left the Strasbourg government little choice but to resign on 29 January 1914.
 Wedel himself stepped down on 18 April of that year; initially, the Kaiser suggested one of his sons as his successor, though nothing came of it.
 He eventually appointed Johann von Dallwitz, whose authoritarian policies and rejection of the constitution would only serve to further alienate the Alsatians.
 On the day of his resignation, Wedel was elevated by the Kaiser to the status of Prince (Fürst).

 After his departure from office, Wedel was once again appointed adjutant general to the Kaiser, a position he held throughout the First World War.
 During that time, he also served as ambassador to Vienna and Bucharest; from 1916 he advocated a negotiated peace with the Allies, and was a staunch opponent of unrestricted submarine warfare.
 In July of that year he became president of the pro-government Nationalausschusses für einen ehrenhaften Frieden (German National Committee for an Honorable Peace), which opposed the annexationism endorsed by right-wing circles.
 For a time, the German government considered sending Wedel on a diplomatic mission to Stockholm, due to his good relations with Sweden from his time as envoy and through his wife.
 Though that plan never came to pass, Prince Wedel would move there upon his full retirement.
-After his death in 1919, he was buried at the Neuer Friedhof in Leer.